 Speaking of great dads, Mike was the world’s best father and husband when it came to this cross-country road trip.
 In addition to planning the entire adventure and driving every single mile of the journey, he was also endlessly patient with the boys and me when we wanted to see and do all of the “touristy” things at each stop.

 No sweet-talking was necessary to get Mike to ride to the top of the arch.
 We purchased tickets for the tram and got our National Parks Passport stamped.
-[Note: Current monument construction and renovation efforts have changed this process a bit over the past five years, so check the Gateway Arch website for current details before you visit.]
+[Note: Current monument construction and renovation efforts have changed this process a bit over the past few years, so check the Gateway Arch website for current details before you visit.]

 To keep visitors entertained while they wait for their seat in one of the elevator-style trams, the National Park Service put together some cool videos and displays describing the history of the westward expansion, the development of St. Louis, and the construction of the arch.